-Seeing as how I practically grew up at Disney World and still go at least 3 times a year, it’s time to share my knowledge in this jam packed list of mistakes to avoid at Disney World to keep your sanity and the magic intact.
+Seeing as how I practically grew up at Disney World and still go at least 3 times a year, it’s time to share my knowledge in this jam packed list of mistakes to avoid at Disney World, including what not to do at disney world to keep your sanity and the magic intact.

 Disney World Mistakes Loads of People Make (and How to Avoid Them)